Nie-Tianyi/rs_algorithm_practise/README.md

 		swap array[j] with array[j+1] if array[j] > array[j+1]
 ```

-A better version of this algorithm is add a flag in the first iteration.
+A better version of this algorithm is added a flag in the first iteration.
 If the array is already sorted, then return it directly.

 ### 2. Selection Sort

-Selection Sort is another simple sorting algorithm. it selects the smallest element in the rest of the array and place it  ahead. its pseudo code can be expresses as:
+Selection Sort is another simple sorting algorithm. it selects the smallest element in the rest of the array and place it  ahead. its pseudocode can be expresses as:

 ```pseudocode
 for i in range from 0 to array_length -1: